 Every day there seems to be more news about crime and violence in our local schools and communities.
 Once an at-risk high school student, Be Someone founder Orrin Hudson knows what it's like to lack direction.
 Today, through his motivational programs and chess lessons, he is helping thousands of kids stay out of trouble and lead successful lives "one move at a time".
 Watch Orrin talk about the program here.

 To view other success stories and testimonials, check out our YouTube page

 News, programs and events that are helping kids to Be Someone.

-On Saturday, April 7, noted youth mentor and anti-violence activist Orrin “Checkmate” Hudson will use a life-size chessboard to bring life lessons to students at Chicago's Marriott Midway.
-Students ages 10 through 21
+On Saturday, May 26, noted youth mentor and anti-violence and peace activist Orrin “Checkmate” Hudson will use a life-size chessboard to bring life lessons to students in metro Atlanta at the Atlanta Hilton (255 Courtland Street NE Atlanta , GA 30303)

 “Be Someone” has taught the game of chess to and counseled more than 50,000 at-risk youth with a goal of reaching a million.
 Chess demands creative thinking and that critical thinking ability can become the difference between a life on the streets and a life of success.